Shaker Village holds more than 4,000 three dimensional objects and well over 5,000 library and archival items in its collection.

 Read more about the history of the Shakers and this village.

-View the calendar to find upcoming Collections + Archives programming!
+View the calendar to find upcoming Collections and Archives programming.

 Research Services